xdmushui/partner-center-sdk/develop/get-a-customer-s-utilization-record-for-azure.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-You can get the utilization records of a customer's Azure subscription for a specified time period.
+You can get the utilization records of a customer's Azure subscription for a specified time period using the Azure utilization API.

 ## Prerequisites